Farewe/invacost/Readme.md

 because your subset may be too incomplete to provide a decent estimation of the time lag. **Therefore, I would suggest to evaluate the time lag only on the global dataset, as we did here.***

+Last, note that there may be a correlation between the time lag and the magnitude of cost estimates.
+Indeed, direct reports of small costs tend to be aired earlier than large estimates of invasion impacts.
+It is an important issue to consider when investigating the time lag.
+For example, the quantiles of time lag for all costs above US$ 1 million annually are 1, 3, 9 years.

 # Approach based on available estimates: cumulative and average costs of invasions